Media Relations Statistics & Benchmarks

 These statistics cover pitch performance benchmarks, journalist preferences, media industry trends, and the metrics that define successful media outreach in 2026.

-Newsroom jobs lost in the US since 2008, a 40% decline in total journalism employment.
+Newsroom jobs eliminated in the US since 2008, a decline of roughly 50%.

-Higher brand recall from earned media coverage compared to equivalent paid placements.
+The business value of earned media coverage compared to paid advertising.

 Press Release Distribution